The Africa Overland Truck Tours are open to all ages and nationalities.

 - Support information covering Visas

-- All activities as per itinerary (not including activity pack activities).
+- Activities as per itinerary (not including activity pack activities and optional activities).

 - Services of a tour guide